Tips for Flying in Mexico and Finding Cheap Domestic Flights

 Interjet is an inexpensive option for all the major cities in Mexico and nine in the U.S., and it also has regular flights to Cuba and several destinations in Central America.

 Volaris was my last choice for a long time (now Interjet has that lucky spot).
 It has all the usual problems that plague discount airlines.
-Their flights are typically the cheapest, especially during their regular promotions.
+Their flights are typically the cheapest, especially during their promotions.
 They have more destinations than Interjet, including lots of cities in the U.S.